 Continue reading for my bi coming out story.
 If you prefer watching/listening, I have also made a bi coming out video!

 How I Knew I Was Bi

-The free spirit of these artsy students caught me, and I discovered that there are more options than ‘straight’ and ‘gay’.
+The free spirit of these artsy students in Amsterdam caught me, and I discovered that there are more options than ‘straight’ and ‘gay’.
 I always thought: I’m into guys, that’s it.
-But now I learned, my sexuality is not that straight-forward.
+But now I learned, my orientation is not that straight-forward.

 And there it was: Tinder.
 I already knew of its existence (how could you not), but when I subscribed, I found out about the option to include women as love-interest.

 Totally nervous, I started swiping.
 Interestingly – and a little disappointing – was that most of my matches were men.
 Maybe I looked too straight or something.

 I was having imposter syndrome (big time) and was feeling like ‘that straight girl experimenting’.
 My thought was that the girls on Tinder knew I was ‘faking it’.

 And then I got a date; her name was Denise.
 She’s a cute girl from Aruba that I dated for a month.
 Honestly, she was not really my type and when I found out she was way more into me than I was into her – the box of chocolates delivered to my work gave it away, it was time to tell her how I felt.

 I just might not be into girls, I’m sorry.

 Society had me so prepared for liking men, and I did like men – so what was the problem?
 Okay, had a try – not for me – let’s move on.
 Right?
 But you know, that’s not how it works.